BigTows/NodeControlProject/README.md

 * [node.js] - evented I/O for the backend
 * [nwjs] - (previously known as node-webkit) lets you call all Node.js modules directly from DOM and enables a new way of writing applications with all Web technologies.
+* [Bootstrap] - Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.

 ### Installation